B – Definitions of Ailments

 – Bloating – A swollen state caused by retention of fluid or gas.

-– Blocking antibody – Antibody whose production is induced by cancer cells or tissue transplants and that blocks the killing of those cells by cytotoxic T cells.
+– Blocking antibody – Antibody whose production is induced by cells or tissue transplants and that blocks the killing of those cells by cytotoxic T cells.

 – Blood count – A basic diagnostic test in which a sample of blood is examined and the number of red blood cells, white blood cells, and platelets determined; or the results of such a test.
 Measurement of the number of red cells, white cells, and platelets in a sample of blood.